 The maps show changes in a local industrial village of England called Stamdorf between 1985 and 2015.

-The depicted maps are a clear illustration of the changes took place in three decades in a local industrial village named Stamdorf that is located in England.
+The depicted maps are a clear illustration of the changes that took place in three decades in a local industrial village named Stamdorf that is located in England.
 Overall, a massive transformation took place in the village and many new facilities have been added.

 Please make comments below if you like this post.
 You can also add your own answer to this post.